Forien/foundryvtt-forien-quest-log/README.md

 * Thanks to Atropos for his relentless work on developing and improving the Foundry VTT
 * Thanks to necxelos, TomChristoffer and Kralug for their massive lists of suggestions
+* Thanks to Brother Sharp for providing Japanese translation

 ## Support